sinch/docs/docs/tutorials/tutorials-java/tutorials-java-spring-boot-delivery-reports.md

 ### Bootstrap An Empty Application Using Spring Initializr

 The Spring project provides the [_Initializr_](https://start.spring.io/) tool to quickly get up and running with a Spring Boot application.
-[Fill out the form](https://start.spring.io/) and download the resulting ZIP archive, extract it where you want to work and you're good to go!
+[Fill out the form](https://start.spring.io/) and download the resulting ZIP archive, extract it where you want to work, and you're good to go!

 Once you've extracted the ZIP in a suitable location, open a terminal and run this command in the project directory:

     $ ./gradlew bootRun

-This command should install Gradle and then compile, package run your new Spring Boot application.
+This command should install Gradle and then compile, package and run your new Spring Boot application.

 ### Add Dependencies to the Gradle Build File